Employment Status & IR35 Lawyers Wokingham, Reading & Farnham

 Making the whole area more tricky is the fact that it is possible for the Employment Tribunal and HM Revenue and Customs to come to different views about an individual’s employment status.

 There are special anti-avoidance rules that apply to contracts where individuals provide their services to the engager through an intermediary such as their own limited company.
 The IR35 legislation ensures that, if the relationship between the individual and the engager would have been one of employment were it not for the intermediary, the individual will pay tax in line with that payable by employees.
 They will be regarded as being employed by the engager for national insurance purposes.

 There is a special tax regime for contractors and self-employed sub-contractors in the construction industry.
 Employees in the construction industry should be dealt with under the normal PAYE system.

-Contact our Employment Law Solicitors in our Wokingham and Reading, Thames Valley offices
+Contact our Employment Law Solicitors in our Wokingham, Reading and Farnham, Thames Valley and M3 Corridor offices

 We are able to advise you on all of the above issues, to ensure that you have correctly classified your workforce and are dealing with them appropriately.
 We are a proactive and down-to-earth team of highly experienced solicitors; bringing a high quality and professional service to your local area.
 We regularly advise clients across the South East, including Berkshire, Hampshire, Oxfordshire, Surrey, Wiltshire and London.
 Speak to one of our team today to see how we can help on 0808 164 1510.
 Our solicitors will move fast to find a solution personal to you.